 5. What beliefs and values enable you to be good at what you do?

 Would your values and beliefs be useful for your trainee to adopt?
 For example, one driver might believe it’s important to be courteous to other drivers.
 Another driver might believe that every other driver on the road is a complete moron!
-Your beliefs and values dictate your behaviour both in how you carry out the skill as well as in how you teach it.
+Your beliefs and values dictate your behaviour both in how you carry out the skill, as well as in how you teach it.
 Your trainee will, therefore, pick up your beliefs and values by what you do or how you behave.
-So it’s worthwhile identifying what yours are and whether they’re the kind that will help a trainee be successful.
+So it’s worthwhile identifying what your values and beliefs are, and whether they’re the kind that will help a trainee be successful.

-Remembering your struggles will help you feel more compassionate towards your trainee and make it OK for them to make mistakes.
+Remembering your struggles will help you feel more compassionate towards your trainee.
+Make it OK for them to make mistakes.
 This is a way for them to gain feedback.
 They’ll relax and assimilate the information more quickly.
 Once again you’ll avoid the curse of talent.

 Praise every effort and small success.
 Small successes build confidence and the motivation to keep going.